madhavkhoslaa/madhavkhoslaa.github.io/content/draft/RustOwnership.md

 1. String
 2. Vector
-3. Structs - A `struct` could have alot of fields and making a decision to copy the values would be cost inefficient and a borrowed reference will be better..
+3. Structs - A `struct` could have a lot of fields and deciding to copy the values would be cost-inefficient and a borrowed reference will be better.

 ---